 The rocks on top of Tung Yeung Shan offer hikers a spot to sit and appreciate the views all around — from East Kowloon, Sai Kung, Shatin, and the hills behind.
 Kowloon Peak and Tate’s Cairn look amazing from up here.

-Once you return to the road from where you entered Wilson Trail, continue walking straight ahead.
+After admiring the views, begin your descent by returning to the road from where you entered Wilson Trail, and continue walking straight ahead.
 Stay on the road for about 100 metres till this road intersects with Fei Ngo Shan Road.

 - Climb down and retrace your steps to Tate’s Pass